ULHPC/ulhpc-docs/docs/environment/conda.md

 ```
 to start using Pkg.

-In order to install a package, activate the Julia environment, and start an interactive REPL session
+In order to install a Julia package, activate the Julia environment, and start an interactive REPL session,
 ```bash
 $ julia
 julia>
 ```
-with the `julia` command.
+by just calling `julia` without any input files.

 - Enter the Pkg package manager by pressing `]`.
 - Exit the package manager by clearing all the input from the line with backspace, and then pressing backspace one more time.